Duke-PL-Course/duke-pl-course.github.com/source/resources/index.markdown

 <h3 id="linux">Linux</h3>

 You can install most of the packages using `apt-get` or its equivalent for your distribution.
 If you are having trouble, please let the instructors know.

+<h2 id="git">Git</h2>

+[Pro Git](http://git-scm.com/book/) is a good book to start

+Most problems can be found using google or stackoverflow.
+If you are still having trouble, let the instructors know.

 <h2 id="editors">Editors</h2>